 Temperature and Humidity

-A late spring frost may kill flower buds that have already emerged, so cover them if this occurs.
+A late spring frost may kill flower buds that have already emerged, so cover them if frost is in the forecast.
 Early frost in autumn, however, will merely cause the green leaves to wither and drop off and not otherwise harm the plant.
-The cooler your growing zone, the more aggressively this plant will put out suckers that will need to be firmly controlled by pruning.
+Your peanut butter bush will do best in humid climates, though this is not necessary for it to survive.

-This shrub can be pruned into a tree form with careful pruning done early in the season.
-It can also just fulfill its natural shrub shape and will need minimal pruning, mostly for dead or damaged growth in spring before blossoms form.
-Pruning young shoots before they become branches helps to maintain a pleasing shape to this shrub.
+This shrub can be shaped into a tree form with careful pruning done early in the season.
+It can also fulfill its natural shrub shape and will need minimal pruning, mostly for dead or damaged growth in spring before blossoms form.
+Pruning young shoots before they become branches helps to maintain the pleasing shape of this shrub.

 Propagating Peanut Butter Bush